adamhynek/dual_wield_block_vr/README.md

 # Dual Wield Block For Skyrim VR

-This is a Skyrim VR mod / SKSE VR plugin which combine to let the player block while dual wielding.
+This is a Skyrim VR mod / SKSE VR plugin which lets the player block while dual wielding.

-This is done by basically re-checking the conditions the game normally checks to block without dual wielding.
+This is done by basically re-checking the conditions (head / hand poses) the game normally checks to block without dual wielding.

 [Get the mod here](https://www.nexusmods.com/skyrimspecialedition/mods/28456)